When does a perturbation of the equations preserve the normal cone: Perturbation of filter-regular sequences

 \begin{proof} Assume that there exists a number $N$ such that $\ini(f_1',...,f_i') = \ini(f_1,...,f_i)$ if $f'_i - f_i \in J^N$, $i = 1,...,r$.
 By \cite[Lemma of Appendix]{Da}, there exists $\e_i \in J^N$ such that $f'_i = f_i+\e_i \not\in \fp$ for all associated primes $\fp \not\supseteq J$ of $(f_1,...,f_{i-1})$, $i = 1,...,r$.
 Therefore, $f_i'$ is a $J$-filter regular element in $R/(f_1,...,f_{i-1})$.
 Without restriction we may assume that $N \ge \arn_J(f_1,...,f_i)+1$.
 Since $\ini(f_1,...,f_{i-1},f_i') = \ini(f_1,...,f_i)$, we have $\arn_J(f_1,...,f_{i-1},f_i') = \arn_J(f_1,...,,f_i) < N$.
 Let $\bar R = R/(f_1,...,f_{i-1})$.
 By Lemma \ref{qar}, $\arn_J(f_i'\bar R) \le \arn_J(f_1,...,f_{i-1},f_i') < N$.
 By Lemma \ref{filter} (applied to the element $f_i'$ in the ring $\bar R$), the condition $f_i - f_i' \in J^N$ implies that $f_i$ is a $J$-filter regular element in $\bar R$.
 This holds for all $i = 1,...,r$.
 Therefore, $f_1,...,f_r$ is a $J$-filter regular sequence.
 The converse of this conclusion follows from Theorem \ref{main}. \end{proof}

 By Proposition \ref{ar}, $\gr_J(R/I) \cong \gr_J(R/I')$ if and only if $\ini(I) = \ini(I')$.
 Therefore, Theorem \ref{intro2} follows from Theorem \ref{converse}.
-In particular, we have the following criterion in the case $r = 1$, which shows that the condition $I$ being generated by a $J$-filter regular sequence is not far from being a necessary and sufficient condition for $\gr_J(R/I) \cong \gr_J(R/I')$ under small perturbations $I'$ of $I$.
+In particular, we have the following criterion in the case $r = 1$, which shows that the condition of $I$ being generated by a $J$-filter regular sequence is almost a necessary and sufficient condition for $\gr_J(R/I) \cong \gr_J(R/I')$ under small $J$-adic perturbations $I'$ of $I$.

 \begin{corollary} Let $J$ be an arbitrary ideal and $f$ an element in $R$.
 There exists a number $N$ such that $\gr_J(R/(f))\cong \gr_J(R/(f'))$ for any element $f'$ with $f'- f \in J^N$ if and only if $f$ is a $J$-filter regular element. \end{corollary}